Juliop1980/deep-encode/README.md

 # AWT PJ WS 21/22 Deep Encode 2

-Repository for training and evaluation of different machine learning models to reduce the number of tests encodes needed to identify the optimal encoding settings.
+A repository to train and evaluate different machine learning models to avoid computationally heavy test encodes.

 There is a ReadMe.md for every Machine Learning Algorithm in their respective folders, just go to the src file and then enter the folder of your preferred machine learning Algorithm.
-In this file, the process to run the gradient boosting decision model and Linear Regression are described.
-The instructions for the Convolutional Neural Network Model is in its folder and was not presented in this file because of the installation, and requirements similarities with Gradient Boosting Decision Tree.
+We explain the process to run the models Boosting Gradient Decision Tree and Linear Regression in this file.
+The instructions for the Convolutional Neural Network Model are in the folder of the model and not in this file because of the same installation requirements as the Gradient Boosting Decision Tree model.

-Note: The instructions to run the python models are written for Linux, specifically Ubuntu 20.04.3 LTS while the Linear Regression Model (R) is meant for windows
+**Note**: We wrote the instructions to run the python models for Linux, specifically Ubuntu 20.04.3 LTS.
+However, instructions for the Linear Regression Model are available for Windows.

 ## About Deep Encode
 ![](docs/images/DeepEncode.png)
 Video streaming content differs in terms of complexity and requires title-specific encoding settings to achieve a certain visual quality.
 Per-title encoding enables a more efficient and tailored video encoding ladder based on the complexity of a video.
 To take things a step further, per-scene encoding enables tailored video encoding ladders based on the complexity of each scene, rather than an entire video.
 However, conventional encoding solutions, such as per-title and per-scene, are computationally heavy and required a high amount of test encodes to identify the optimal encoding settings.
 The Deep Encode project utilizes machine learning models and provides encoding setting predictions in order to avoid the computationally heavy test encodes.